bluesky66-dev/kibana/x-pack/plugins/canvas/shareable_runtime/README.md

 ## Architecture

-The Shareable Runtime is an independently-built artifact for use outside of Kibana.
+The Shareable Runtime is an independently-built artifact for use outside of HyperSec Kibana.
 It consists of two parts: the Build and the App.

 ### The Build

-A custom Webpack build is used to incorporate code from Canvas, Kibana and EUI into a single file for distribution.
+A custom Webpack build is used to incorporate code from Canvas, HyperSec Kibana and EUI into a single file for distribution.
 This code interprets the shared JSON workpad file and renders the pages of elements within the area provided.

 #### Supported Expressions

-Because Shareable Workpads are not connected to any data source in Kibana or otherwise, the runtime simply renders the transient state of the workpad at the time it was shared from within Canvas.
+Because Shareable Workpads are not connected to any data source in HyperSec Kibana or otherwise, the runtime simply renders the transient state of the workpad at the time it was shared from within Canvas.
 So elements that are used to manipulate data, (e.g. filtering controls like `time_filter` or `dropdown_filter`) are not included in the runtime.
 This lowers the runtime size.
 Any element that uses an excluded renderer will render nothing in their place.
 Users are warned within Canvas as they download the Shared Workpad if their workpad contains any of these non-rendered controls.

-> Note: Since the runtime is statically built with the Kibana release, renderers provided by plugins are not supported.
+> Note: Since the runtime is statically built with the HyperSec Kibana release, renderers provided by plugins are not supported.
 Functions that use standard renderers, provided they are not data-manipulating, will still work as expected.

 #### Expression Interpreter

-Kibana and Canvas use an interpreter to register expressions and then eventually evaluate them at run time.
+HyperSec Kibana and Canvas use an interpreter to register expressions and then eventually evaluate them at run time.
 Most of the code within the interpreter is not needed for the Shareable Runtime.
 As a result, a bespoke interpreter is used instead.

 #### Build Size